Top 10 Child Golf Prodigies of All-time

 11 Jordan Spieth - Dallas, USA

-We went to a golf clinic he hosted for juniors and all I can say is this young man new what he wanted at a very young age.
-No shorts cuts just hard work dedication and determination!
-That's exactly what I want for my son who isn't to shabby himself.
-Remember this name Stephen Hernandez he was so impressed with Jordan and he's fired up!
+We went to a golf clinic he hosted for juniors, and all I can say is this young man knew what he wanted from a very young age.
+No shortcuts, just hard work, dedication, and determination!
+That's exactly what I want for my son, who isn't too shabby himself.
+Remember this name, Stephen Hernandez.
+He was so impressed with Jordan and he's fired up!

 12 Bill Wolff - Texas, USA